MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/move-devices-channel-cloudupdate.md

 2. Add the objects to this security group that need to be moved to Current Channel and have update management applied to.

 ### Enable Current Channel profile
-In order to keep devices updated and secure after moving to Current Channel, we recommend to enable the Current Channel profile in Cloud Update.
-Note that this will apply to all devices which are on Current Channel.
+In order to keep devices updated and secure after moving to Current Channel, we recommend enabling the Current Channel profile in Cloud Update.
+Note that the Current Channel profile applies to all devices on Current Channel.
+If you need to exclude devices from being automatically services, use the **Exclude devices** feature under **Cloud Updates** > **Overview** > **Tenant Settings**.

 1. Log into the [Microsoft 365 Apps admin center](https://config.office.com), you should land on the **Home** page automatically.
 2. On the **Recommendation based on your tenant** card, select **Finish enabling cloud**.